AyeCode/geodirectory/readme.txt

 == ⚡ CHECK OUT OUR DIRECTORY THEMES ==

 * [Directory Theme](https://wpgeodirectory.com/downloads/directory-theme/ "Directory Theme").
 A free Theme to build Business, Events, and City Directories.
 * [Real Estate Theme](https://wpgeodirectory.com/downloads/real-estate-directory-theme/ "Real Estate Theme").
-A free Theme to build Real Estate lending directories.
+A free Theme to build Real Estate directories.
 * [Job Board Theme](https://wpgeodirectory.com/downloads/job-board-theme/ "Job Board Theme").
 A free Theme to build Job Boards and Job Listings Directories.

 Our new Themes are built using our theme framework, Blocklstrap.
-The Blockstrap Theme combines the new WordPress editor (FSE) with Bootstrap 5
+The Blockstrap Theme combines the new WordPress Block Editor (FSE) with Bootstrap 5

 * See all our [WordPress Directory Themes](https://wpgeodirectory.com/downloads/category/themes/ "WordPress Directory Theme") and other templates.
-.

-== ⚡ TOP THEMES & PAGE BUILDERS TUTORIALS ==
+== ⚡ AWESOME THEMES & PAGE BUILDERS TUTORIALS ==

 Our WordPress Directory Plugin works with any theme.